New Moon on

 True anomaly ∠340.5°

-The true anomaly is ∠340.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠356.3°.
+The true anomaly of the Moon orbit is ∠340.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠356.3°.

-11 days after point of apogee on 21 July 2019 at 00:01 in ♓ Pisces.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 2 August 2019 at 07:08 in ♌ Leo.
+11 days since point of apogee on 21 July 2019 at 00:01 in ♓ Pisces the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 2 August 2019 at 07:08 in ♌ Leo.

 Distance to Moon 365 170 km